aryannaithani/ClarifAI/README.md

 ### 📁 1.
 Load the Extension

-1. Open **Chrome** or any Chromium browser.
+1. Open **Chrome** (or any Chromium-based browser).
-2. Navigate to `chrome://extensions`.
+2. Visit `chrome://extensions`.
 3. Enable **Developer Mode**.
 4. Click **Load Unpacked** and select the `chatbotextension/` folder.

 ### 💬 2.
 Using the Extension

-- Click the extension icon in the browser toolbar.
+- Click the **ClarifAI** icon in the Chrome toolbar.
-- Ask your doubt by typing or using **🎤 voice input** (click the mic icon).
+- Type your question or click the **🎙 mic icon** to ask using your voice.
-- The chatbot responds using the optimized Phi-2 model via your local server.
+- The AI assistant will respond in real-time via your local server.

 ---

+## 🧠 Context-Aware Responses

+ClarifAI understands what’s going on in your **Google Meet** class by reading **live captions** and using them as context for your questions.

+### 🔄 How It Works:

+- A **content script** runs in Google Meet tabs and captures live captions.
+- When the "Use Context" checkbox in the extension is enabled, this transcript is sent alongside your question.
+- The backend uses this to formulate more accurate, relevant answers.

+### ✅ How to Enable:

+1. Join a **Google Meet** session where captions are ON.
+2. Open the **ClarifAI** Chrome Extension.
+3. **Check the “Use Context” toggle.**
+4. Ask your question — ClarifAI will combine your question with the current class context.

+> 📌 Make sure captions are visible (`div.ygicle.VbkSUe` is the class currently used).

+---

 ## 🔮 Future Enhancements

-- 📺 **Google Meet Overlay**: Display AI responses directly during live classes.
+- 📺 **Google Meet Overlay**: Show answers as floating bubbles over the Meet window.
-- 🧠 **Dynamic Context Awareness**: Understand current topics in class.
+- 📚 **Smart Topic Detection**: Automatically summarize the ongoing lecture.
+- 🧾 **Class Notes Generator**: Turn doubts + context into usable study notes.
-- 📊 **Analytics Dashboard**: Track student queries and engagement patterns.
+- 📈 **Analytics Dashboard**: Monitor usage stats, frequent topics, and more.
+- 🗂 **Context Memory**: Carry context across multiple doubts within a session.

 ---

 ## 📩 Feedback & Contributions

-Have suggestions or want to contribute?
-Fork this repo or raise an issue!
+Have ideas, bugs, or feedback?
+Feel free to fork the repo, raise issues, or contribute via PRs.

 📧 Email: `aryan.naithani_cs.h24@gla.ac.in`

+---

+### 👨‍🏫 Built with ❤️ for better learning experiences.